kalkih/mini-media-player/README.md

       - icon: mdi:dog
         type: script
         id: script.script_name
+      # Trigger custom service
-      - name: Crooners
+      - name: Crooners Playlist
         type: service
         id: spotcast.start
-        data: {
+        data:
-          "entity_id" : "media_player.googlehome1234",
-          "uri" : "spotify:playlist:37i9dQZF1DX9XiAcF7t1s5"
+          entity_id: media_player.googlehome1234
+          uri: spotify:playlist:37i9dQZF1DX9XiAcF7t1s5
         }

       ... # etc.
 ```
 _If you don't have Sonos, but want just a bit more control over playlists and so, a simple solution is to use the `type: service`-option, to trigger the`spotcast.start`-service.
 Remember to add the [required data](https://github.com/fondberg/spotcast#call-the-service), for spotcast to work.
-Also, kindly note that [spotcast](https://github.com/fondberg/spotcast) could be installed, for this to work.
+Also, kindly note that [spotcast](https://github.com/fondberg/spotcast) is required, for this to work.
 It's available in HACS.

 #### Grouped cards
 Set the `group` option to `true` when nesting mini media player cards inside other cards that already have margins/paddings.